 26. Classic Board Games

 If you don’t want to create your own games or want something easy, try playing classic board games.
 Get a group of people together on a team to compete for prizes.
+This is a great idea for couple partying.
 The best part about this idea is that you can have games for different age groups.
 Be sure to let guests choose which game they want to play.

 27. Movie Lines

 For a fun game that most can play, quiz your guests on famous movie lines, songs, or titles.
 If you are tech-savvy, put together various movie clips to show to your guests.
 Then have them write their answers on a piece of paper.
 Once the video is done, have them tally up their answers to see who won.

 Create a list of some fun questions that your guests can use as conversation starters.
 For example, “What’s the most embarrassing story you have about the Bride/Groom?”

 While you may think conversation cards are a thing of the past, you can easily create much more entertaining ones.
 If you have many couples coming to the engagement party that doesn’t know each other well, this is a great idea to get conversations started.
 Tailor the questions to revolve around the couple or the occasion, such as “When do you meet the Bride/Groom?” or “What was your proposal like?”

 Have the engaged couple practice some of the activities they can look forward to in the coming months by challenging them to see who can do it faster in action.
 These games should replicate the whirlwind and stress of wedding planning.
 Pin the couple against one other in a head-to-head competition of who can cut a cake the fastest.
 (This doubles as a yummy treat for those that watch!)
 Or, ask them to dress themselves in a wedding dress or tuxedo in the fastest amount of time.